OGGM/oggm-edu/docs/notebooks_surging_glaciers.rst

 - You went through the notebook about glacier flowline modelling, so that you understand the concept of building a simple glacier model with OGGM.
 - It is helpful to work through the notebook about ice flow parameters first.

-You find these notebooks here: :ref:`notebooks_list`
+You find these notebooks here: :ref:`title_notebooks`